Skip to main content

 Sustainable Materials Management (SMM) Electronics Challenge: List of Participants

 We are grateful for the dedication of our Electronics Challenge partners and their efforts to reduce and divert waste.
 EPA is planning to evolve our Sustainable Materials Management partnership programs to align with our new priorities.
-At this time, we are no longer accepting new Electronics Challenge partners.
-Please visit our website to learn more about how to engage with us as we re-imagine our partnership efforts for the future.
+At this time, we are no longer accepting Electronics Challenge partners.

-Below are SMM Electronics Challenge participants in the consumer electronics and used electronics industries.
+Below were the companies from the consumer electronics and used electronics industries that participated in the SMM Electronics Challenge.
 By striving to send 100 percent of used electronics collected to certified recyclers and refurbishers, these Challenge participants helped to ensure that the used electronics they collected were responsibly managed by recyclers that maximize reuse and recycling, minimize exposure to human health and the environment, ensure the safe management of materials by downstream handlers, and require destruction of all data on used electronics.

 SMM Electronics Challenge Participants